hassanrahim26/PROJECTS/Message-Encode-Decode/README.md

 * **base64** module provides a function to encode the binary data to ASCII characters and decode that ASCII characters back to binary data.

 ### INSTALLING THE REQUIRED LIBRARIES
+   I have installed these libraries using Ubuntu 18.04 terminal.

 * #### Installing Tkinter
     ```